Chargily/chargily-epay-springboot/README.md

 # Requirements
-1. JDK 11 or higher versions.
+1. JDK 11 or later.
+3. Spring Boot Version 2.5 or later
-2. Get your API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard for free
+4. Get your API Key/Secret from [ePay by Chargily](https://epay.chargily.com.dz) dashboard for free

 # Installation
 1. Via Maven (Recomended)